mdes4214/kotlin-note/README.md

 ## String format ${} <a name="string"></a>

-If we put aside `StringBuilder`, we may concate String in Java like this:
+If we put aside `StringBuilder`, we may concat String in Java like this:

 ``` java
 String hello = "Hello";